Last Ride down the Lost Highway

 Carr and Hank stopped to spend the night in Knoxville, but the singer was ill.
 Dr. Paul H. Cardwell arrived at the hotel and administered two shots of morphine mixed with Vitamin B-12.
 Toby Marshall, in Canton awaiting the arrival of Hank, spoke with Carr on the phone and ordered him to leave immediately for Canton, regardless of Hank’s condition or the weather.
-It was the middle of the night and the roads were iced up, making the roads treacherous.
+It was the middle of the night and the roads were iced up.
 Inside, the car was freezing.
 Investigators later estimated that the temperature in the back seat may have dropped to zero.

 Hank died somewhere between Knoxville and Oak Hill, West Virginia.
 When Carr stopped for gas, he found country music's greatest star lying face-up on the back seat.

 Even though a local physician ruled the death a heart attack, many who knew Hank speculated that he died from a combination of drugs, alcohol, and hypothermia.
 An autopsy revealed alcohol in his system, but the doctor didn’t test his body for drugs.

 Hank’s songs had affected millions of fans and there was an outpouring of grief throughout the country.
 While Lily, Audrey, and Billie Jean fought over his money, he was buried in his hometown of Montgomery.